Yidne21/alx-backend-storage/0x02-redis_basic/README.md

 # 0x02.
 Redis basic
-This directory contains differnt script to manuplate redis database which provided by al software engineering.
+This directory contains differnt script to manuplate  NoSQL redis database which provided by alx software engineering.

 ## Learning Objectives
 - Learn how to use redis for basic operations